serlo/.github/profile/README.md

 We are a passionate team and community of diverse people who believe in the following core values:

-- 🚀 **Impact:** Our mission is to provide providing excellent education to everyone for free - everywhere in the world!
+- 🚀 **Impact:** Our mission is to provide excellent education to everyone for free - everywhere in the world!
 - 🥰 **Work with a purpose:** Everybody in our team takes responsibility for our mission.
 Every day we make a (little) contribution to more equity in the world.